-Use this worksheet if you file Schedule F (Form 1040) or you are an employee or a partner, and you are using the simplified method to figure your deduction for business use of the home.
+Use this worksheet if you file Schedule F (Form 1040 or 1040-SR) or you are a partner, and you are using the simplified method to figure your deduction for business use of the home.
 Use a separate worksheet for each qualified business use of your home.

 1. Enter the amount of the gross income limitation.
-See Instructions for the Simplified Method Worksheet 1.
-2. Allowable square footage for the qualified business use.
+See the Instructions for the Simplified Method Worksheet 1 2.
+Allowable square footage for the qualified business use.
 Do not enter more than 300 square feet.
-See Instructions for the Simplified Method Worksheet 2.
-3. Simplified method amount a.
-Maximum allowable amount За. \$5 b.
-For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 3b. c.
-Multiply line 3a by line 3b and enter result to 2 decimal places 3c.
-4. Multiply line 2 by line 3c 4.
-5. Allowable expenses using the simplified method.
+See the Instructions for the Simplified Method Worksheet 2 3.
+Simplified method amount a.
+Maximum allowable amount 3a. \$5 b.
+For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 3b c.
+Multiply line 3a by line 3b and enter result to 2 decimal places 3c 4.
+Multiply line 2 by line 3c 4 5.
+Allowable expenses using the simplified method.
 Enter the smaller of line 1 or line 4.
-If zero or less, enter -0 See Where To Deduct , earlier, for where to enter this amount on your return 5.
-6. Carryover of unallowed expenses from 2015 that are not allowed in 2016. a.
+If zero or less, enter -0 See Where To Deduct , earlier, for where to enter this amount on your return 5 6.
+Carryover of unallowed expenses from a prior year that are not allowed in 2019. a.
 Operating expenses.
-Enter the amount, if any, from your 2015 Worksheet To Figure the Deduction for Business Use of Your Home, line 40 b.
-Excess casualty losses and depreciation.
-Enter the amount, if any, from your 2015 Worksheet To Figure the Deduction for Business Use of Your Home, line 41 6b.
+Enter the amount, if any, from your last Worksheet To Figure the Deduction for Business Use of Your Home, line 41 (line 40 if before 2018).
+See the Instructions for the Simplified Method Worksheet 6a Excess casualty losses and depreciation.
+Enter the amount, if any, from your last Worksheet To Figure the Deduction for Business Use of Your Home, line 42 (line 41 if before 2018).
+See the Instructions for the Simplified Method Worksheet 6b.